 </ul>

-Examples of practical application scenarios
+Examples of actual application scenarios

 For example, get the image group of the article and display it: